Guidelines for Visiting the Library During Elevated Service Levels

 The Library will use cleaning products and protocols that meet CDC/EPA guidelines and are approved for use and effective against viruses, bacteria, and other airborne pathogens.
 We have worked closely with vendors, distribution partners, and suppliers to procure these resources.
 The frequency of cleaning and sanitization is increased in high-traffic areas, emphasizing service points, and shared equipment.

 We know that this is a confusing time and that these are new expectations for using the Library.
-Let's figure it out together!
-Give our staff a call Monday – Friday 10 a.m. – 6 p.m. at (574) 946-3432, or send us an email email@example.com.
+If our opening times do not work for you, let's figure it out together!
+We are willing to schedule visits by appointment as requested, subject to staff availability and any ongoing construction.
+Give us a call Monday – Friday 9 a.m. – 6 p.m. at (574) 946-3432, or send us an email email@example.com.